Jean Maxwell, sorceress

 Also known as the Bargarran witches or the Renfrewshire witches, were tried in Paisley, Renfrewshire, central Scotland, in 1697.

-Three women from the Lancashire village of Samlesbury – Jane Southworth, Jennet Bierley, and Ellen Bierley – accused by a 14-year-old girl, Grace Sowerbutts, of practising witchcraft.
-Their trial at Lancaster Assizes in England on 19 August 1612 was one in a series of witch trials held there over two days.
-All three women were acquitted.
+Three women from the Lancashire village of Samlesbury accused by a 14-year-old girl, Grace Sowerbutts, of practising witchcraft.
+All three were acquitted.

 Convicted witch who escaped the death penalty because she had caused no harm to anyone.